What Do Dogs Dream About?

 Dogs and humans have similar sleep schedules and exhibit similar brain activity that can be divided into two phases of sleep: slow-wave sleep (SWS) and rapid eye movement (REM) sleep.
 SWS is a lighter stage of sleep when it is easy to wake your dog with even a small noise.
 This stage happens at the beginning and end of a complete sleep cycle.
 REM is a deeper stage of sleep, and at this time, you might notice your dog twitching and whining.
 Dogs spend about 10 percent of their sleeping time in REM sleep.

-Dream Experiments and Dogs
+What We Know About Dream Experiments and Dogs

-One of the primary experiments referenced when discussing dogs’ dream habits is actually an experiment on rats!
+One of the primary experiments referenced when discussing dogs’ dream habits is actually an experiment on rats.
 A 2001 MIT study showed that rats actually replay images of their waking hours while sleeping, proving that they experience dreams as humans do.
 The general assumption is that because rats dream and their brains are less complex than a dog’s, dogs must dream, too.

 Factors That Affect a Dog’s Dreaming